 - Are you working on discovering new compounds that can be used for a medication?

 - Are you developing new materials and compounds?

-- Test batch production and production processes for evaluation.
+- Have you done test batch production and production processes for evaluation?

 - Are you a specialist drug testing company that creates bespoke tests or clinical trials to analyse the effectiveness of a new drug?

 - Are you a supplier of specialist medical equipment?

 - Do you create variations of existing drugs where the method of delivery is adapted, such as making medication child friendly?

 - Do you adapt existing drugs for the wider market, such as vegetarian and vegan substitutes.

 - Are you developing new types of packaging, such as eco friendly packaging or specialist child-resistant packaging?